alexhu98/Portfolio/docs/Posts/20200707-material-ui-timeline.md

 The timeline component has too much white space so I decided to tighten it up a bit putting it on the left side of the screen, and show the selected article at the right side of the screen.
-The screen is also made responsive for phone size display to only show the timeline but not the article.
+The screen is also made responsive for smartphone screen to only show the timeline but not the article.